European Electric Skateboard Regulations 2026

 Small island with dense traffic.
 Caution in tourist areas.

-In Slovakia, e-skates are assimilated to pedestrians.
-Circulation authorised on cycle paths and pavements (at walking pace).
+In Slovakia, e-skateboards are treated as pedestrians.
+Circulation allowed on cycle paths and pavements (at walking pace).

 Bratislava is developing its cycle network.
-No explicit top speed but caution recommended.
+No explicit top speed but caution is recommended.

-Slovenia authorises e-skates on cycle paths and pavements (at walking pace).
-Recommended top speed 25 km/h.
+Slovenia allows e-skateboards on cycle paths and pavements (at walking pace).
+Recommended max speed 25 km/h.

-Ljubljana, European Green Capital, has excellent cycle infrastructures.
+Ljubljana, European Green Capital, has excellent cycling infrastructure.

-E-skates are assimilated to bicycles in Sweden.
-Conditions: max power 250W, top speed 20 km/h.
+E-skateboards are treated as bicycles in Sweden.
+Conditions: max power 250W, max speed 20 km/h.
 Beyond that = moped (mandatory insurance).

-Helmet mandatory for those under 15 years old.
+Helmet mandatory for those under 15.
 Stockholm and Malmö have excellent cycle paths.

-Croatia has no specific regulations for e-skates.
+Croatia has no specific regulation for e-skateboards.
 Electric scooters are currently being regularised (mandatory helmet planned).

 In practice: tolerance on cycle paths.
 Avoid crowded tourist areas (Dubrovnik, Split).
 Discreet riding recommended.

-Law adopted in 2022 for "Personal Mobility Devices" but e-skates are not explicitly mentioned.
-Project: minimum 16 years old, pavement ban depending on municipalities.
+Law adopted in 2022 for "Personal Mobility Devices" but e-skateboards are not explicitly mentioned.
+Proposal: minimum 16 years old, pavement prohibition depending on municipalities.

-No specific legal framework for e-skates in Bulgaria.
-Electric scooters are regulated (25 km/h, 16 years, helmet and mandatory insurance).
+No specific legal framework for e-skateboards in Bulgaria.
+Electric scooters are regulated (25 km/h, 16 years old, a mandatory helmet and insurance).

 In practice: variable tolerance.
 Sofia has some cycle paths.
-Careful riding and equipment recommended.
+Cautious riding and equipment recommended.

-Estonia has no specific law for e-skates.
+Estonia has no specific law for e-skateboards.
 "Light electric vehicles" are currently being regulated.
-Mandatory helmet for those under 16 years old planned.
+Helmet mandatory for those under 16 years old is planned.

 Tallinn is very welcoming to micro-mobility.
 General tolerance on cycle paths and pavements.